Spanish, B.A.

 All students intending to minor or major in Spanish must:

 1. Place into the correct level by department assessment or successfully complete the prerequisite coursework in order to start the program.
 All students must pass the previous course with a grade of "B-" or higher, or obtain a satisfactory score on a normed placement exam given by the department, in order to proceed with the major or minor.
-Students with AP Spanish Language scores of 4 or higher will be given 4 credits for SPAN 200 but will need to take the placement test to determine the appropriate entry course.
+Students with AP Spanish Language scores of 4 or higher will be given 8 credits for SPAN 100 and SPAN 200 but will need to take the placement test to determine the appropriate entry course.
 Students with AP Spanish Literature scores of 4 or higher will be given 4 credits for SPAN 351 but will need to take the placement test to determine the appropriate entry course.

 2. File an application with the Department of Modern Languages and complete an interview with a faculty member.